hack4impact-calpoly/hack4impact-website/CONTRIBUTING.md

 This is a Next.js (a React framework) project, so most things follow those standards. `pages/` contains the pages of the site, `styles/` has styles, `public/` has site assets (for dynamic content, see Contentful), and `utils/` holds mini-APIs (to help with Contenful stuff).

 Typescript and a linter running the Airbnb style guide are also in play.
 These make things fun!

+## Writing code

+Tackling issues is fun.
+For the sake of organization let's agree on some standards.

+- Assign yourself to an issue you want to tackle
+- Create a feature branch for development
+- Write good code (and follow specs in the issue)
+- Make a PR when done
+- Get someone to review the PR/provide feedback/make changes

+## the `main` branch

+Anything pushed into this goes live.
+Be careful.